-Similar to other lignocellulosic biomass, various forms of pretreatment can increase the biogas yield [50] [51], but need to fit into the whole management concept, and must increase economic viability in order to be suitable.
+Similar to other lignocellulosic biomass, various forms of pre-treatment can increase the biogas yield obtained from horse manure [59, 60], and disintegration might be assessed as necessary in order to achieve a high-performance operation [61].
+However, it needs to be kept in mind that all additional treatment steps need to fit into the whole management concept, and must improve economic viability in order to be suitable.

-Digestate is a valuable byproduct in particular in regions with shortage of organic fertilizer.
+Digestate is a valuable by-product in particular in regions with shortage of organic fertiliser.
 But it has also been reported that digested and dried horse manure (e.g. by using the waste heat of the AD process) is an excellent solid biofuel.
-While untreated straw and horse dung require specific technology due to the low melting point, a regular industrial boiler could be used for digestate (increased melting point due to reduced mineral content after hydrolysis) [49].
+While untreated straw and horse dung require specific technology due to the low melting point, a regular industrial boiler could be used for digestate (increased melting point due to reduced mineral content after hydrolysis) [57].
 This indicates that a combination of different technologies can be particularly well suited in order to improve overall efficiency and economic viability.